Steveiscreative/steveiscreative.github.io/_posts/2015-08-19-art-for-sale-and-more-to-come.markdown

 ---
 title:  "Art for Sale"
-description: Buy some prints before it's too late!
+description:
 date: 2015-08-19
 ---

 If you have sometime, please go and [visit my art page][imagekind].
 I'll be retiring most of these soon to sell some new stuff.

 ## Black Magic Women
 ![Black Magic Woman](/assets/images/2015-08-19/black-magic.jpeg)